-The first thing to do (after ensuring that all of the above are available) is to prioritize steps in the break-down/rebuild of the system.
+The first thing to do in any Aquarium move (after ensuring that all of the above are available) is to prioritize steps in the break-down/rebuild of the system.
 Which parts are nonessential for the shorter-term survival of animals?
 Piece-by-piece, components such as UV sterilizers, media reactors, auto top-off units, etc. can be removed, serviced, cleaned and otherwise readied for reinstallation.
 Really, this stage can take place days or weeks in advance of the big move.
 But once you’re down to the sump, pump, biofilter, lighting, etc. (i.e. essential equipment), it is time to focus on the animals.

 Even if you’re just moving the tank to another room in the house, you’ll need lots of fish bags and buckets.
 Each coral, sea anemone and fish certainly should get its own dedicated container for holding and acclimation.
 You should collect a good amount of transport water from tank now and set it aside; this will be cleaner than the tank water after things get stirred up pulling rock and chasing fish.
 We suggest removing/packaging livestock in the following order:

 Following the above Aquarium moving plan, the relatively resilient macros and mangroves are packed first and unpacked last (and are thus placed in holding for the greatest amount of time).
 If macros are packaged loosely so that they do not suffocate, they will be just fine for days.
 They are best packaged moist, rather than immersed in stagnant water.

 The next part, removing corals, is where you really need to pick up the pace.
 Start with the most difficult-to-remove colonies (the biggest ones, the ones that have firmly attached to the rock, etc.) and work your way down to the frag rack.